 It’s no secret that kids and students are always watching us.
 You know it.
 I know it.
 We also know that kids and students model what they see.
 It’s the whole monkey see monkey do, right?
 The idea of watch and learn is useful when you’re intentionally trying to teach a baby how to stack blocks or a teach a sixteen year old how to drive.
 But it isn’t so convenient when a kid or student learns something they shouldn’t learn.
 Or worse, when they don’t learn something important because they haven’t seen it.

-My parents split when I was really young, and while they’re good friends now, it was an awful, messy thing.
+My parents split when I was really young, and while they’re great friends now, it was an awful, messy thing.
 And a decade later, the effects of everything that I saw and heard when I was younger reared its ugly head when I began dating.
 And they were there when I got engaged.
 And they were still there when I got married.
 Having never witnessed first hand what a healthy relationship looked like, I wandered a bit like a person stumbling through a dark room.
-Incidentally, my then boyfriend/now husband also came from a badly broken family, so at least I wasn’t stumbling alone (although I’ve since learned what ‘two wrongs don’t make a right’ means).
-And when we hit relationship bumps or had questions that desperately needed answers, we didn’t have anyone to ask.
+Incidentally, my then boyfriend/now husband also came from a badly broken family, so at least I wasn’t stumbling alone (although I’ve since learned what ‘two wrongs don’t make a right’ means.)
+And when we hit relationship bumps or had questions that desperately needed answers, we didn’t have anyone to go to.

 So when he and I became the youth pastors (and also small group leaders) at our local church and were handed a group of students who all came from broken homes, we immediately knew what we wanted to do.
 We wanted to model a Godly marriage.
 And we wanted to do that because we knew how we suffered in the beginning from the lack of exactly that.
 We knew the boys in our group were watching Jamie.
 We knew our girls were watching me.
 We knew because we had watched the adults in our lives, and we had either mimicked their mistakes or tried to correct them ourselves without knowing how.

 Your few are always watching—no matter how young or old they are.
-They are watching you for tips and tricks on how to be a grown up, on how to be a person.
+They are watching you for tips and tricks on how to be a grown up and on how to be a person.
 You may have kids or students in your group who come from broken homes or who have seen things that kids their age shouldn’t have to see.
-And while you can’t erase their pasts, you can help to impact their futures.
+And while you can’t erase their pasts, you can impact their futures.
 Relationships, whether romantic or between friends, are tricky things to navigate.
 So model healthy relationships for your few.
 Show them what a godly marriage can look like.
 Show them what godly friendships can look like.
 Inspire them to aim for good relationships.
-And encourage them to believe themself worthy of healthy love.
+And encourage them to believe themselves worthy of healthy love.
 You may be the only place they get to see it!